ddev/ddev-redis-commander/README.md

 ## Installation

-`ddev get drud/ddev-redis-commander && ddev restart`
+`ddev get drud/ddev-redis && ddev get drud/ddev-redis-commander && ddev restart`

 Then `ddev describe` will show you how to access the service at `https://<project>.ddev.site:1359`.